Upa-Robotics-25246/Decode/README.md

 ### Bug Fixes
 * Fixes a bug which prevented PlayStation gamepads from being used in bluetooth mode.
 Bluetooth is NOT legal for competition but may be useful to allow a DS device to be used while charging, or at an outreach event.
 * Fixes a bug where a Blocks OpMode's Date Modified value can change to December 31, 1969, if the Control Hub is rebooted while the Blocks OpMode is being edited.
-* Fixes the automatic TeleOp preselection feature (was broken in 8.2)
+* Fixes the automatic org.firstinspires.ftc.teamcode.TeleOp preselection feature (was broken in 8.2)
 * Fixes a bug where passing an integer number such as 123 to the Telemetry.addData block that takes a number shows up as 123.0 in the telemetry.
 * Fixes OnBotJava autocomplete issues:
   * Autocomplete would incorrectly provide values for the current class when autocompleting a local variable